 The most important deciding factor which determines the maximum number of requests a manager process can handle is how the response time varies as the number of resources being managed by a single process increases.
-As previously described, the individual units (leaf domains) in the framework would perform similarly given similar set of conditions (machines, network and resource behavior and requirements).
+As discussed in Section 2.1, the individual units (leaf domains) in the framework would perform similarly given similar set of conditions (machines, network and resource behavior and requirements).
 In this section, we evaluate our system by observing the worst case scenario (where all resources managed by a manager process generate events concurrently) for a single unit of framework.